 Plus you can schedule it for later in the year so everyone has something to look forward to.

 There are so many great subscriptions out there these days.
-And yes, whilst a lot of them are physical, you can also get digitals ones too.
+And yes, whilst a lot of them are physical, you can also get digital ones too.

 For years my mom got Ebi-kun a subscription to the National Geographic Kids magazine and later Anorak, each month he would sit on the sofa with a big grin on his face when the new magazine arrived.
 But subscriptions don’t have to be just for magazines.

-- I get my mom mystery books through CrateJoy but they also have a lot of other great subscriptions from kits for kids to tinned fish club!
-(NO, I do not want one for my birthday thankyouverymuch) to novelty socks and backyard chicken keepers box!
+- I get my mom a mystery books subscription through CrateJoy but they also have a lot of other excellent subscriptions from kits for kids to the tinned fish club!
+(NO, I do not want one for my birthday thankyouverymuch) to novelty socks and a backyard chicken keepers box!
 Really, something for everyone.

-- Yumbles, based in the UK.
-What I love about them is that you can find letter box gifts which makes for easy delivery and again there is a great mix of delights available.
-If you have Vegan friends, this is a great spot to do you shopping from!
+- Yumbles is based in the UK.
+What I love about them is that you can find letterbox gifts which make for easy delivery and again there is an excellent mix of delights available.
+If you have Vegan friends, this is a great spot to shop!

 - Masterclass.
-We did this for a couple of years and since they have recently added a lot of new classas we will probably be signing up again.
-These are top of the game classes from some amazing people in all kinds of industries.
-We watched all the cooking ones that were available at the time, Gordon Ramsey was a firm favourite!
+We’ve done this for a couple of years and since they have recently added some new classes.
+These are top-of-the-game classes from some fantastic people in all kinds of industries.
+We watched a lot of the cooking classes, Gordon Ramsey was a firm favourite!
 We also enjoyed classes from Chris Voss, Sarah Blakely and Dr Jane Goodall.

-I do recommend if you decide to get a Masterclass subscription, do get the all access pass, it is well worth it but these classes are better for older kids/adults.
+If you decide to get a Masterclass subscription, get the all-access pass, it is well worth it, but these classes are better for older kids/adults.

-- Another class based subscription is Skillshare.
-There are lots of classes on here for all types of subjects, it’s great to pull out when you fancy learning something new!
-There are classes that school aged kids can join in with too and at just a few dollars a month, it’s totally affordable!
+- Another class-based subscription is Skillshare.
+There are many classes on here for all types of subjects, it’s great to pull out when you fancy learning something new!
+There are classes that school-aged kids can join in with too and at just a few dollars a month, it’s totally affordable!

-- Our family has also been enjoying the Conqueror Club which is where you log your exercise as you follow a route and at the end get a physical medal.
-It’s a fun way to make dull exercise more interesting, they also have a huge community and you can join virtual teams if you want extra moral support.
+- Our family has also been enjoying the Conqueror Club, where you log your exercise as you follow a route and get a physical medal at the end.
+It’s a fun way to make dull exercise routines more interesting, they also have a huge community and you can join virtual teams if you want extra moral support.